Who Will Take Sara Gilbert’s Seat At ‘The Talk’ Table? Fans React To Her Exit, Suggest Season 10 Replacements

 In her departure announcement, Sara Gilbert promised that she will be back to guest co-host The Talk in the future.
 But fans have some definite opinions on who should fill her seat permanently at the five-woman table.

-Many fans took to social media to nominate recurring guest co-host Carnie Wilson to take Sara Gilbert’s job.
+Many fans took to social media to nominate recurring guest co-host Carnie Wilson to take Gilbert’s job.
 Wilson has continued to appear on The Talk through every casting change, including the departures of Aisha Tyler and Julie Chen, which resulted in Eve and Carrie Ann Inaba filling those seats.

 Other Talk fans put in nominations for longtime friend of the show Jodie Sweetin, whose sitcom Fuller House will soon wrap its final season on Netflix.
 Other fans threw out names like Marie Osmond and Valerie Bertinelli, two other popular recurring guest hosts on The Talk.